MM2462/Preprocessing_LoanData/README.md

-# idea preprocessing the loan datasets using numpy package .
+#  preprocessing the loan datasets  .
 proplem : how to clean and preprocess the values (datasets) and prepare it to hand it to the data scientist
 soution: change any text columns into  numbers and handling missing values using staticstics techniques (min , max , mean)

 ## Dataset
  sample from larger data that belong to affiliate bank based on the USA

-# project structure
+## project structure
 ├── data/                   # Raw dataset and processed data ├── notebooks/              # Jupyter notebooks for analysis ├── src/                    # Source code for data preprocessing and analysis